-11 Select those servers for which you want to create an Infrastructure (IC) Agent.
+13 Select those servers for which you want to create an Infrastructure (IC) Agent.
 The agent will monitor the selected servers.

-- NOTE: It is recommended that you create an IC agent to monitor your VMware Horizon View environment.
+- i NOTE: It is recommended that you create an IC agent to monitor your VMware Horizon View environment.
 An IC agent collects data such as CPU, disk, memory, services, and other network metrics for the VMware Horizon View components in your environment.
 This data appears on the Details tab of the VMware View Environment dashboard.
-For more information, see the Managing Infrastructure User and Reference Guide. - 12 Click Finish.
+For more information, see the Managing Infrastructure User and Reference Guide. - 14 Click Finish after connectivity diagnostic completes.